-Here, I normally suggest applying many different touches (non-legato, staccato etc.), followed by different rhythms (dotted rhythms, triplet figures and the like), and a whole array of accents (I love using accents for practising purposes), as well as playing in various octaves around the keyboard (I could go on here, but you get the picture!).
+Here, I normally suggest applying many different touches (non-legato, staccato etc.), followed by different rhythms (dotted rhythms, triplet figures and the like), and a whole array of accents, as well as playing in various octaves around the keyboard.
 However, occasionally further detailed work is necessary.

 This is when we turn to the repetition method.
 A successful ornament demands strong independent fingers; ones which will work very quickly, cleanly, and rhythmically.
 If trills are becoming sluggish, slower than necessary, or notes are not fully sounding or are unequal, try the following suggestion.